software-students-spring2025/2-web-app-making-this-work/README.md

 ## Steps necessary to run the software

+*Note: These instructions follow installation and running on Mac OSX.*

+### Making sure Python is installed

 1. Ensure you have Python installed.
 Instructions for that can be found [here](https://www.python.org/downloads/).

 ### Cloning